genesiscommunitysuccess/docs/docs/01_getting-started/02_quick-start/06_prepare-the-server-and-build.md

 You can specify which database to use in your application by editing **genesis-system-definition.kts**, which is located in **genesis-product\alpha-site-specific\src\main\resources\cfg\\**.

-Further information can be found in the [**genesis-system-definitions.kts** file](../../../server/configuring-runtime/system-definitions/).
+Further information can be found in the [**genesis-system-definition.kts** file](../../../server/configuring-runtime/system-definitions/).

 ### Run with docker